Chapter 10 Tuesday, 1330 hours (1:30 PM)

 "They went to hang out with the wolves."

 Derek laughed, "Come on.
 With the wolves."
 He had a twinge of sadness to think his son was beaten for not telling Jack this unlikely story.

-"Okay, okay," said his father, not wanting to make an issue of itt.
+"Well, maybe," said his father, not wanting to push it.

 "How are we going to get away?"
-Jeffrey whispered.
+Jeffrey asked.

-"We could do what the scouts did, go out the window."
+"We could do what the scouts did, go out the window," said Jeffrey.

 "I weigh 63 pounds."